How Much Can You Sell on eBay UK Before Paying Tax? (2026 Guide)

 Bank account number sales were paid intoBank account number sales were paid into

-You receive a copy of the reported data each January as a PDF + CSV, downloadable from Seller Hub → Payments → Taxes.
-HMRC explicitly states the data is used to "identify and risk assess" sellers.
+Each January, eBay provides a PDF summary of the figures reported to HMRC plus a more detailed CSV for your records, downloadable from Seller Hub → Payments → Taxes.
 Source: eBay UK Digital Sales Reporting policy ↗ · HMRC policy paper ↗.

 Cross-border reporting works both ways